 Byun Ha-yul

-Her Taiwan visibility rests on consecutive seasons of interaction and social spread.
-She is not only a name that dances—she is a fixed symbol in CTBC cheer content.
+Byun Ha-yul's Taiwan visibility rests on consecutive seasons of interaction and social spread.
+She is not only "a name that dances"—she is a recognizable fixed symbol in CTBC Brothers cheer content.

-Before the 2026 season, Passion Sisters roster news kept her on the main list—cross-season configuration, not a short traffic push.
+Before the 2026 season, when the Passion Sisters announced their new lineup, she remained on the main roster—indicating her value is cross-season configuration, not a short-term traffic push.

 Staying and positioning: from import to regular